Memory danger. It’s a pinch.

 whispers and promises of things

-she wants me to do to her yet
+she wants me to do for her yet

 I see possibilities arrayed